harshithtunuguntla/arduino-leonardo_keystrokes/README.md

 ## References

-For more Keyboard modifiers refer : [Keyboard Modifiers](https://www.arduino.cc/en/Reference/KeyboardModifiers)
+You can change the keystrokes which are sent to keyboard For more Keyboard modifiers refer [Arduino Keyboard Modifiers](https://www.arduino.cc/en/Reference/KeyboardModifiers)